MultiPUFFIN: A Multimodal Domain-Constrained Foundation Model for Molecular Property Prediction of Small Molecules: Results and Discussion

 \subsubsection{Equation-level ablation: alternative thermodynamic equations}

-The preceding ablation experiments assess the impact of \emph{removing} or \emph{swapping} domain-informed heads entirely.
-A complementary question is whether the \emph{specific} thermodynamic equation chosen for each property is optimal, or whether alternative equations from the same domain could improve predictions.
-To address this, we conducted a systematic equation-level ablation: for each property, the trained backbone was frozen and only the prediction head was replaced and retrained using the Stage~2 protocol (learning rate $5 \times 10^{-4}$, patience 15, maximum 80 epochs).
-This isolates the contribution of the equation's functional form from the backbone representation quality.
-A total of 28 equation--property combinations were evaluated across the nine properties, including 12 newly implemented domain-informed heads alongside the existing baselines and DirectHead references (Table~\ref{tab:equation_ablation}).
+A complementary equation-level ablation tested whether the \emph{specific} thermodynamic equation chosen for each property is optimal, or whether alternative equations from the same domain perform better.
+The trained backbone was frozen and only the head was replaced and retrained (Stage 2 protocol, $\alpha = 5 \times 10^{-4}$, patience 15, max 80 epochs); 28 equation--property combinations across 12 newly implemented domain-informed heads, the existing baselines and the DirectHead references were evaluated (Table~\ref{tab:equation_ablation}).